 The Herbert Wertheim College of Engineering, one of the largest Colleges of Engineering in the nation with over 10,000 students in virtually every engineering discipline has established the Florida Engineering Experiment Station (FLEX) to help the State of Florida become a national leader in high-tech industries.

 FLEX is building programs and extending engineering resources into our communities.
-FLEX, in concert with our Innovation Stations and different programs, provides economic impact and workforce development to Florida companies, communities, and citizens, as well as development services to Florida industry, to facilitate product and project development and technology commercialization.
+FLEX, in concert with our Innovation Stations and different programs, provides economic impact and workforce development to Florida companies, communities, and citizens, as well as development services to the Florida industry, to facilitate product and project development and technology commercialization.

 The Benefits of Public-Private Partnerships